ASFHyP3/hyp3-OPERA-RTC/README.md

 **ALL CREDIT FOR THIS PLUGIN'S RTC PRODUCTS GOES TO THE [JPL OPERA TEAM](https://www.jpl.nasa.gov/go/opera).
 THIS PLUGIN MERELY ALLOWS US TO RUN THEIR WORKFLOW IN A HYP3 ENVIRONMENT.**

-## Earthdata Login and ESA Credentials
+## Earthdata Login Credentials

-To use this plugin, the user must provide their Earthdata Login credentials and ESA Copernicus Data Space Ecosystem (CDSE) credentials in order to download input data.
+To use this plugin, the user must provide their Earthdata Login credentials in order to download input data.

 If you do not already have an Earthdata account, you can sign up [here](https://urs.earthdata.nasa.gov/home).

-If you do not already have a CDSE account, you can sign up [here](https://dataspace.copernicus.eu).

-Your credentials can be passed to the workflows via environmental variables that are passed to the docker container (`EARTHDATA_USERNAME`, `EARTHDATA_PASSWORD`, `ESA_USERNAME`, and `ESA_PASSWORD`).
+Your credentials can be passed to the workflows via environmental variables that are passed to the docker container (`EARTHDATA_USERNAME`, and `EARTHDATA_PASSWORD`)

 ## Usage
 This plugin is designed to run within the HyP3 processing system, and directly relies on the JPL OPERA OPERA-RTC-S1 Product Generation Executable (PGE) docker container (see architecture section below).
 Currently, this container is not publicly available, but it likely will be in the near future.